Traditional crafts, modern fashion, artwork — find better souvenirs by buying local.

 Also in Old San Juan, Shopconcalma on Calle San Francisco sells many styles of handmade purses and bags, designed in collaboration with local artists using colorful fabrics and upcycled denim.
 The shop also carries jewelry, clothing, and art by local designers.

 If you're looking for up-and-coming, independent designers, be sure to check out POP, a collaborative marketplace that showcases young creatives.
-POP has two permanent locations—a two-floor warehouse space in Santurce, the artistic center of San Juan, and a storefront inside the San Patricio shopping center in the town of Guaynabo.
-POP also hosts pop-up markets in various venues around the island.
+POP is located in a two-floor warehouse space in Santurce, the artistic center of San Juan, and hosts pop-up markets in various venues around the island.
 At any of POP's locations you can find locally designed clothing and accessories, handmade jewelry, books, art, and even services like hairstyling.

 El Nido is a concept store located in a renovated historic building in the heart of Bayamón, which is easily accessible via Tren Urbano, the urban train system.
 One side of the building is a store with exposed brick walls brandishing shirts, swimsuits, and artwork, as well as tables covered in locally made jewelry, accessories, and cosmetics.
 The other side of the building is a bar, where there are weekly music and art events.